ANUGA Hydro: ANUGA development timeline summary

+2026/08/20: Version 4.0, released in August 2026, added a GPU-accelerated solver based on OpenMP target offloading.
+It was developed in collaboration with India's Centre for Development of Advanced Computing (C-DAC), as part of a catchment level flood modelling project aimed at two-day forecasts, and Australia's National Computational Infrastructure (NCI), on whose Gadi supercomputer the work was developed and benchmarked.

 ANUGA development ideas for the future

 The development of ANUGA is ongoing and dynamic.
 The introduction of "Operators" was a major step in that it allowed many additional possibilities.
 The future development is currently driven by both performance increases and adding capability.
 Currently there is work underway on the following items (that will be moved to the above list once fully achieved):